Disability Pilates: Exercises for Disabled and Seniors

 Pilates (or the Pilates method)

-A series of about 500 exercises inspired by calisthenics, yoga and ballet that improves flexibility, strength, balance and body awareness.
+Pilates is a series of about 500 exercises inspired by calisthenics, yoga, and ballet that improves flexibility, strength, balance and body awareness.
 It was devised in the 1920s by physical trainer Joseph Pilates as a way to help injured athletes and dancers safely return to exercise and maintain their fitness.

 Pilates basics are designed around helping you to get stronger, more flexible and even to have improved coordination.
 Pilates also uses specific sequential breathing methods combined with intense concentration on a specific body part to create an effective exercise routine.

-Pilates is one of the most popular exercise regimes today but many people still wonder if it is only for toning and sculpting or if you can lose weight with Pilates as well.
-Pilates has been designed to strengthen and tone your core muscles but of course your other muscle groups are included in the workout as well.
-In order to utilize Pilates to lose weight you will have to combine this unique styled workout with another form of cardio.
+Pilates is one of the most popular exercise regimes today, but many people still wonder if it is only for toning and sculpting, or if you can lose weight with Pilates as well.
+Pilates has been designed to strengthen and tone your core muscles, but of course, your other muscle groups are included in the workout as well.
+To utilize Pilates to lose weight, you will have to combine this unique styled workout with another form of cardio.